atcodedog05/Alteryx-Tool-Palette-Run-Through/Preparation Palatte/README.md

 Data and MetaData can be seen in the output anchor.

-1. **`Select Tool`** : Let you to Select/Deselect the fields, Rename the fields, Change data types of fields and Reorder fields.
+1. **`Select Tool`** : Lets you to Select/Deselect the fields, Rename the fields, Change datatype of fields and Reorder fields.

 2. **`Data Cleaning Tool`**: Cleans up String fields.
 Remove leading/trailing whitespaces, numbers, special characters etc.